geogebra/solver-engine/README.md

 look funny because it is showing the output of both `tsc` and `vite` at the same time, but that saves having to open two different terminals.

+If you create a solver-poker/.env.local file that says `VITE_AUTO_SUBMISSION_MODE=true`, then using Poker locally may be easier.
+See the code for details.

 ### Extra Help Testing

 Looking at the test results for bigger tests can be difficult.
 To make it easier, we made